-Facebook again encounters a new obstacle brought by the German authorities and in this case, the obstacle affects the waterline of its data collection business.
-The Federal Antitrust Office of Germany has announced the prohibition to the social network to collect data through third parties, which means that, for example, it will not be able to collect the data generated through the “Like” button, the so-called “likes” , a practice that is labeled as “abusive” and “unfair to the competition”.
+Facebook again encounters a new obstacle brought by the German authorities; in this case, it affects the waterline of its data collection business.
+The Federal Antitrust Office of Germany has announced the prohibition of the social network from collecting data through third parties, which means that, for example, it will not be able to collect the data generated through the “Like” button, the so-called “likes,” a practice that is labeled as “abusive” and “unfair to the competition.”

 The German competition authorities base their decision on the fact that Facebook plays a dominant role in the market and in the assessment that it is abusing it.
-Facebook has communicated that it plans to appeal the decision before the courts and a lot is played in this resource, because the case could set a European precedent, linking for the first time in the case law the protection of data with the defense of competition.
-The case will surely go through numerous courts and will do so for years, but for now, in Germany, Facebook has banned much of the data collection that had been taking so far.
+Facebook has communicated that it plans to appeal the decision before the courts, and a lot is played in this resource because the case could set a European precedent, linking for the first time in the case law the protection of data with the defense of competition.
+The case will surely go through numerous courts and will do so for years, but for now, in Germany, Facebook has banned much of the data collection that it has been taking so far.

-The social network has only one month to appeal the decision before the Regional Court of Düsseldorf and those responsible for the company in Germany are already at work, arguing that the social network is popular, but not dominant in the German market and ensuring that does not violate the European data protection provisions.
-In addition, they claim that the monitoring of compliance with these rules is the responsibility of the data protection authorities and not the defense of competition.
+The social network has only one month to appeal the decision before the Regional Court of Düsseldorf, and those responsible for the company in Germany are already at work, arguing that the social network is popular but not dominant in the German market and ensuring that it does not violate the European data protection provisions.
+In addition, they claim that monitoring compliance with these rules is the responsibility of the data protection authorities and not the defense of competition.

 The Federal Antimonopoly Office has so far only investigated data collection outside the main Facebook platform through the “Like” button or the Facebook Analytics data analysis tool.
 One of the main points of criticism of the German agency is that the user is obliged to accept the data collection “in a comprehensive package” to be able to use the network and counts on those responsible for the social network to find quickly an alternative that effectively allows users to maintain control over the data they share.